gasparka/thesis/docs/vhdl_extensions.rst

 from top to bottom :cite:`structvhdl_gaisler`.

-Jiri Gaisler has proposed an 'Structured VHDL design method :cite:`structvhdl_gaisler`' in the ~2000 .He suggest to raise the hardware design abstraction level by using two-process method.
+Jiri Gaisler has proposed a 'Structured VHDL design method :cite:`structvhdl_gaisler`' in the ~2000 .He suggests to raise the hardware design abstraction level by using a two-process method.

 The two-process method only uses two processes per entity: one process